Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End If

-If the backup filename itself is not found, then a critical message is displayed and the objFSO object is released from memory before the program ends.
+If the specified backup file cannot be located, the program immediately displays a critical error message and releases the objFSO object from memory before terminating.

 Tip: You can back up and restore any type of file besides databases.